litmuschaos/v1-litmus-docs/docs/pod-network-latency.md

 ## Details

-- Pod-network-latency contains chaos to disrupt network connectivity of kubernetes pods.
-- The test involved setting up a ping to general/public IPs from inside the pod & also setting up a ping to the pod IP itself from a cluster node.
 - The application pod should be healthy once chaos is stopped.
 Service-requests should be         served despite chaos.
 - Causes flaky access to application replica by injecting network delay using pumba.
+- Injects latency on the specified container by starting a traffic control (tc) process with      netem rules to add egress delays
+- Latency is injected via pumba library with command pumba netem delay by passing the relevant    network interface, latency, chaos duration and regex filter for container name
+- Pumba is run as a daemonset on all nodes in dry-run mode to begin with; the latency command     is issued during experiment execution via kubectl exec
+- Can test the application's resilience to lossy/flaky network

 ## Steps to Execute the Chaos Experiment